kicker10BOG/Smart-Clock/README.md

 ```
 Inside your `.env` file, I suggest changing the settings for `DB_USERNAME` and `DB_PASSWORD` to something different.

-You also neeed to change `PUSHER_HOST` to the IP address of the server running this, unless you only plan to
-access it on the same device that is running it.

 You should also change `PUSHER_APP_ID` to a random number like 75168, `PUSHER_APP_KEY` to a random string like 'gdkfdjlhdjkeew', and `PUSHER_APP_SECRET` to another random string like 'qopikgjpvbmsdnjajlipgjkm'.

 If you plan to access Smart Clock from a different computer besides the one it is hosted on, set `PUSHER_HOST` to the host's LAN IP or domain name.